 Stetson University offers an Art with Emphasis in Art History major that features a variety of courses ranging from ancient to contemporary art, from art market to museum studies.
 The basic skills of art history -- analyzing visual elements and relating art to its historical and cultural contexts -- have become potent tools for understanding our world as it becomes increasingly dependent upon visual media.
 Students foster their mastery of visual and cultural codes and intellectual traditions, using a multitude of perspectives, discourses, and media.

 A rich and varied program of visiting artists, critics and art historians widens student exposure to contemporary and historical art and artists.
 Recent lecturers, critics and visiting artists have included Alexis Rockman, Fiona Rae, Mark Dion, Judy Pfaff, Vik Muniz, Dave Hickey, Zoe Leonard, Michael Rush, Alison Saar, Martha Rosler, William Wiley, Patti Warashina, Michael Lucero and Samella Lewis.
-Campus art facilities provides first-hand access to important new artwork.
+Campus art facilities provide first-hand access to important new artwork.
 Area museums and galleries further expand student options for a variety of art experiences.